 While downloading multiple URLs or mirroring a site there will be a lot of files we do not want to download or too big to download.
 We will use –reject option by providing extensions or file names.

 Log To File

-By default logs created by wget is printed to the standard output which is generally the command line interface we are using.
-But using remotely or as a batch or background process we can not get logs directly. so writing the logs to file is best solution.
+By default logs created by wget are printed to the standard output which is generally the command line interface we are using.
+But using remotely or as a batch or background process, we can not get logs directly. so writing the logs to file is the best solution.
 We will use

 -o option with the log file name.